2022 Pakistan Super League: COVID-19 protocols

-On 5 January, it was reported that all matches will be played as per schedule under strict standard operating procedures, though the officials were worried about a surge in SARS-CoV-2 Omicron variant, as they neither wanted to shift the league to UAE, nor wanted to postpone due to a packed international schedule of Pakistan cricket team.
+On 5 January, it was reported that all matches would be played as per the schedule under strict standard operating procedures, though the officials were worried about a surge in the SARS-CoV-2 Omicron variant, as they neither wanted to shift the league to UAE, nor wanted to postpone due to the packed international schedule of the Pakistan cricket team.

-Therefore, a pool of about 19 local players was reserved in isolation; these could be used in replacement in case of any emergency, like if more than 8 players out of 22 from any team test COVID-19 positive.
-If the whole league got struck then the winner would have been announced on playing conditions instead.
+Therefore, a pool of about 19 local players was reserved in isolation; these could be used in replacement in case of any emergency, such as if more than eight players out of 22 from any team tested COVID-19 positive.
+If the whole league was struck, then the winner would have been announced on playing conditions instead.

 The PCB regulated three distinct bubbles with different protocols.
 The main bubble had all the teams, staff, and officials.
 Each franchise was not allowed to meet within the hotel premises.
-The two other bubbles were set at separate hotel, comprising production crew and ground staff respectively.
-The bubbles were also not allowed to interact, and every individual should follow health and safety guidelines.
+The two other bubbles were set at a separate hotel, comprising the production crew and ground staff respectively.
+The bubbles were also not allowed to interact, and every individual was to follow health and safety guidelines.
 Any violation might result in fines or expulsion from the league.

-On 2 February, PCB suspended umpire Faisal Afridi from next five matches due to breaching the bubble, and he had been fined 50% of his fees from next match.
+On 2 February, PCB suspended umpire Faisal Afridi from the next five matches due to breaching the bubble, and he was fined 50% of his fees from the next match.

 Match officials

-On 17 January, PCB announced the list of officials for league stage matches; this includes 3 Elite Panel of ICC Umpires out of 12, and 2 Elite Panel of ICC Referees out of 5, while others are from PCB's Elite Panels.
+On 17 January, PCB announced the list of officials for league stage matches; this included three Elite Panel of ICC Umpires out of 12, and two Elite Panel of ICC Referees out of five, while the others were from PCB's Elite Panels.